cityofaustin/Residential-Permitting/_project_steps/shed/define.md

 ## Zoning requirements

 Whether your project needs a permit or not, there are still zoning regulations you must follow to make sure your shed follows the City of Austin’s code.
 Some customers choose to buy pre-made sheds since they can be moved off of easements and setbacks.
-Pre-made sheds still count towards your total impervious cover and must also follow zoning requirements. &nbsp;
+Pre-made sheds still count toward your total impervious cover and must also follow zoning requirements. &nbsp;

 ![]({{ site.url }}/assets/img/diagrams/easement-setback-impervious-cover.svg)